 How To Accurately Weigh Large Amounts Of Weed

-Now you know how to convert ounces to pounds of weed, and vice versa.
-You can even make the leap from grams to ounces if you need to.
+Now you know how to convert ounces to pounds of weed, and vice versa, you can calculate how many ounces in a pound of marijuana in multiple ways.
+You can even make the leap and convert grams to ounces if you need to.
 But can you put that knowledge into practice?

 Weighing out ounces and pounds of weed requires a bit more know-how than just dropping a few buds into a tray on your scale.
 Without the proper technique, you’ll end up spilling weed everywhere.